LuciMark0/PyIZZA_order_system/README.md

 - ```sys```: Used to safely exit the application.

 ## How To Use
-To use the PyIZZA_order_system, make sure that the file names are exactly the same as listed above.
-If you want to change the file names, make sure to update the references in the code.
-To start the application, run the start.py file and use the buttons on the user interface to navigate through the various screens.
-To add new pizzas or additional ingredients, use the admin.py file and follow the instructions on the command panel.
+To use the PyIZZA_order_system, ensure that the file names are the same as listed above.
+If you change the file names, update the references in the code.
+To begin the application, run the **start.py** file and use the user interface buttons to navigate through the screens. to modify the menu and perform sales analysis, use the **admin.py** file and follow the instructions on the command panel.

 ## Contribution
 If you find any issues or want to contribute to this project, feel free to create a pull request or submit an issue.